ewurapoms/Shop-IT/README.md

 # Shop-IT

 This project is an e-commerce API project built with Nodejs, Express and MongoDB.
-It provides endpoints for functionalities like user authentication and shopping activities like products, categories, carts, orders and so on.
+It provides endpoints for functionalities like user and admin authentication, products, categories, and carts.

 ## Outline
 - Features
 - Technologies Used
 - Installation
-- API Endpoints
+- API Documentation
 - Usage
 - Contribution
 - Get in Touch
 - License

-  ** to be updated **

 ## Features

-- **User Authentication**: Enables secure user sign-up, log-in and functionalities for shopping activities.
+- **User/Admin Authentication**: Enables secure user sign-up, log-in and performance of Create, Read, Update,Delete (CRUD) functions.
- ** to be updated **
+- **Categories**: Allows for adding and listing product categories
+- **Product**:Enables adding and listing of products
+- **Cart**: Allows for adding products to cart, displaying orders and listing or showing all user order

 ## Technologies Used